monoxide13/CRAMPS-and-Klipper/README.md

 This repo is where you'll find the device tree files and instructions on how to be able to use CRAMPS on the Beagle Board Black.
 This has changed a lot over recent years, so if it becomes out of date again please open an issue.

 ##STATUS
 This code is still in developement.
+Most of the command I've tested but are transposed over.
+If you come across errors please create an issue.
 Written for Debian 10.3

 ###TODO: